maxwellagyapong/Maxwell96/README.md

-### Hi there 👋, I'm Maxwell, a software developer with a strong will to learn, research new technologies, and design software architecture.
+### Hi there 👋, I'm Maxwell, a software engineer with a strong will to learn, research new technologies, and design software architecture.
 I like creating practical business solutions and making development processes as efficient as possible.

 - 🌱 I’m currently learning Angular and Spring-Boot
 - 👯 I’m looking to collaborate on open source projects